 Ni points out that when restricting to non-torsion $\SpinC$ structures, Corollary~\ref{cor:non-L} follows easily from the Thurston norm detection of Floer homology without Theorem~\ref{thm:main} and requires no constraints on $b_1$.

 Boyer-Gordon-Watson~\cite{BoyerGordonWatson13:LspaceLO} conjectured that an irreducible rational homology sphere $Y$ is an $L$-space if and only if $\pi_1(Y)$ does not admit a left-invariant total order.
 This is known as the \emph{$L$-space conjecture}.
-By work of Boyer-Rolfsen-Wiest~\cite[Theorem 1.1]{BoyerRolfsenWiest05:orderable}, if $\pi_1(Y)$ does not admit a left-invariant total order then neither does any $3$-manifold $Y'$ which admits a non-zero degree map from $Y$.
+By work of Boyer-Rolfsen-Wiest~\cite[Theorem 1.1]{BoyerRolfsenWiest05:orderable}, if $\pi_1(Y)$ does not admit a left-invariant total order then neither does the fundamental group of any $3$-manifold $Y'$ which admits a non-zero degree map from $Y$.
 So, Corollary~\ref{cor:non-L} provides some further evidence for Boyer-Gordon-Watson's conjecture.
-In particular, we have: \begin{corollary} Let $L$ be a nullhomologous link in a rational homology sphere $Y$.
+In particular, we have: \begin{corollary} Let $L$ be a nullhomologous link in an irreducible rational homology sphere $Y$.
 If $\Sigma(Y,L)$ is an irreducible $L$-space and satisfies the $L$-space conjecture, then so does $Y$. \end{corollary}

 \begin{remark} It has also been conjectured that an irreducible rational homology sphere $Y$ is an $L$-space if and only if $Y$ admits a co-orientable taut foliation.
 Note that if $Y$ admits a co-orientable taut foliation and $K$ is transverse to the foliation, then $\Sigma(Y,K)$ admits a co-orientable taut foliation as well.
 However, there are nullhomologous knots which cannot be transverse to the foliation (e.g. if the knot is nullhomotopic) and Theorem~\ref{thm:main} still predicts that the branched double cover should admit a co-orientable taut foliation if it is irreducible.
 It would be interesting to see evidence of this through foliations. \end{remark}